abahwisdom/wallet-system/README.md

    ```

 3. **Environment Configuration**:
-   Edit the `.env.example` file in the root directory and rename it to `.env`.
+   Edit the `.env.example` file in the root directory and rename it to `.env.
 Configure the following variables:

    ```env
    # Database configuration